 Lake Lila is located in the William C. Whitney Wilderness Area in Hamilton County.
 It is a remote, motor-less lake with 24 first-come, first-served camping sites along its shores.
 It remains a popular wilderness destination for paddlers, campers, and birders and was formerly the site of an expansive Adirondack Great Camp.
-This is a Wilderness Area, so no motors are allowed.

 From Tupper Lake, proceed on NYS Route 30 south toward Long Lake.
 About 11 miles outside of town, turn right onto Sabattis Circle Road.
 Continue for 3 miles to an intersection near Little Tupper Lake.
 There are a number of signs at this intersection, including a sign for Lake Lila and Little Tupper Lake Headquarters.
 The sign directs you to the Lake Lila Road.
 After driving 4.5 miles, take a left onto the Lake Lila access road.
 Travel for 5.6 miles to reach the Lake Lila parking area.
 The speed limit is 15 mph.